ccorbi/ccorbi.github.io/_pages/cv.md

     *	I designed pipelines for collection of biological data from heterogenic sources; databases, physicochemical calculations and    predictions of machine learning models.
     *	Analytics of high-throughput experiments using a wide range of analytical techniques; supervised, clustering, network analysis and data visualization.
       *	I work in the implementation of deep learning for precise classification of cancer patients using multi-OMICS data.
-      *	I work to build model for prediction of pathological impact of mutation.
+      *	I work to build model for prediction of pathological impact of a mutation.
-      *	I work to predict binding of protein to DNA sequences.
+      *	I work to predict the binding motif of a protein to DNA sequences.

     *	I mentored undergrad, and grad students.
     *	I co-administer the IT infrastructure of the lab.